supulk/supulk/README.md

 ## Hi 👋 I'm Supul!, Glad to see you here

-CS Undergraduate | Building the Future, One Line at a Time XD
+CS Undergraduate | Building the Future, One Line at a Time

 Always eager to learn and grow, experimenting with new tools and frameworks!